 “Your frame of mind dictates your level of success.”

-As humans, we tend to put everything into a mental framework in order to function.
+As humans, we instinctively arrange everything into mental frameworks to navigate our world.

-A mental framework is just like a pair of glasses.
-Each time you change your glasses, you project a different image.
-Round frames exude a vintage look, while black chunky frames are perfect for making a bold statement.
+Consider these frameworks akin to a pair of transformative glasses.
+Each time you don a new pair, you project a distinct image.
+Round frames radiate a vintage charm, while bold black chunky frames make a resolute statement.

-So, each time you put a frame around an event in your life, it takes on a different meaning.
-The meaning you attach to an experience is determined by how you frame it in your mind.
+In a similar fashion, framing an event in your life endows it with unique meaning.
+The significance you attach to an experience is sculpted by your mental framing.

-You have the power to re-frame any situation in your life, just like changing your glasses affects your appearance.
+Recognize your power to reframe any situation in your life, akin to altering your glasses to modify your appearance.
 The frames (in your mind) influence how you see the world, yourself, others, and how you interpret your life.